+G. Our Focus

+1. Every culture has gifts, and every culture has

+2. We aren't called to other cultures

+3. We aren't called to our own civilization

+4. We are called to introduce

 III.
 Systematic Analysis (Anthropological Approach to Culture)

-A. What is a culture?
+A. Wha at is a culture?

-B. Multiple Images:
+B. Mul tiple Images:

-A culture is a like the anatomy of a body or the motor of a car.
+A culture is a motor of a car. like the anatomy of a body or the

-C. What are some areas of difference in culture?
+C. Wha at are some areas of difference in culture?

+D. Basic parts of a culture system

-1. economic patterns
+1 economic patterns

-2. --relational patterns
+2 relational patterns

-3. patterns
+3 patterns

 E. Aspect #1: Worldview patterns